Leaving the University is an important decision - you should be aware of all the options available.

 The date of withdrawal is your last day of attendance; there may be occasions where we will contact your department to confirm this date.
 You will have access to your University computing account and email for 30 days after your withdrawal date.

-You must pay fees up to the Friday of your last week of attendance.
 Once your Confirmation of Withdrawal is complete, your fees will be recalculated and you will be invoiced for any outstanding tuition fees or refunded any surplus.

 Student loans and funding